-It's so gratifying when you find a good piece you like at an amazing price, but the condition is well, sort of, meh.
+It’s so gratifying when you find a good piece you like at an amazing price, but the condition is well, sort of, meh.
 However, you see potential.
-Make sure when you improve it you don't ruin it, otherwise it is an exercise in futility.
+You want to refurbish event rentals without ruining them, but how do you do this?
+Make sure when you improve it you don’t ruin it, otherwise it is an exercise in futility.

 Ask Yourself: Do I Have The Required Skill Level?

+You want to refurbish event rentals without ruining them.
 Before thinking you can DIY anything into a better state, truly ask yourself if this is in your wheelhouse to make this piece better, prettier, or improved.
-It is important to be honest with yourself so you don't end up costing yourself more time and money to tackle the project.
-Remember that time is a commodity: it is non-renewable, valuable, and the opportunity cost is that you are directing it away from money-making opportunities.
-This also holds true for employee time--is it worth paying them to fix up and beautify the project piece, or having them focus on other tasks?
+It is important to be honest with yourself so you don’t end up costing yourself more time and money to tackle the project.
+Remember that time is a commodity.
+It is non-renewable, valuable, and the opportunity cost is that you are directing it away from money-making opportunities.
+This also holds true for employee time–is it worth paying them to fix up and beautify the project piece, or having them focus on other tasks?

 If it is listed in your inventory on Goodshuffle Pro, make sure you place this in Set Aside mode.
 This informs you and your staff the product is unavailable for booking.
 Once it is complete, you can bring this to market and begin making money.
 If you tried to book while in Set Aside a large red stop sign alerts you of the conflict until it is resolved.

 Resources to Help Refurbish Event Rentals Without Ruining Them

 So you might need a little refresher, or reassurance, even if you are adept at handling the project.
 YouTube has countless videos on anything you want to learn.
 Between YouTube and Google you will find helpful videos, blogs, photos, and even instructions on how to refurbish from people with helpful tips.
 Make sure to use specific search terms to narrow in on your project.

 Do You Have the Proper Tools and Equipment to Successfully Complete the Job?